 2.3 Antennas

-A variety of different types of antennas are used on radars operating or planned to operate in the 15.4-17.3 GHz band.
+A variety of different types of antennas are used on radars operating or planned to operate in the frequency band 15.4-17.3 GHz.
 Antennas in this band are generally of a variety of sizes and thus are of interest for applications where mobility and lightweight are important as well as long range performance.
-Many radars in the 15.4-17.3 GHz band operate or are planned to operate in a variety of modes, including search, map and navigation (weather observation) modes.
+Many radars in the frequency band 15.4-17.3 GHz operate or are planned to operate in a variety of modes, including search, map and navigation (weather observation) modes.
 The antennas for such radars usually scan through 360 in the horizontal plane.
 Other radars in the band are more specialized and limit scanning to a fixed sector.
-Most radars in 15.4-17.3 GHz use or are planned to use mechanical scanning, however newer-generation radars use electronically-scanned array antennas.
+Most radars in the frequency band 15.4-17.3 GHz use or are planned to use mechanical scanning, however newer-generation radars use electronically-scanned array antennas.
 Horizontal, vertical and circular polarizations are used.
 Typical antenna heights for ground-based and ship-borne radars range from 8 m and 100 m above surface level, respectively.

 3 Protection criteria

-For the portion of the 15.4-17.3 GHz band where there is a radiolocation allocation, a signal from another service resulting in an I/N ratio below –6 dB is acceptable by the radar users for signals from the other service with high-duty cycle (e.g. continuous wave (CW), binary phase shift keying (BPSK), quaternary phase shift keying (QPSK), noise-like, etc.).
+For the portion of the frequency band 15.4-17.3 GHz where there is a radiolocation allocation, a signal from another service resulting in an I/N ratio below –6 dB is acceptable by the radar users for signals from the other service with high-duty cycle (e.g. continuous wave, binary phase shift keying, quaternary phase shift keying, noise-like, etc.).
 An I/N ratio of –6 dB results in a (I + N)/N of 1.26, or approximately a 1 dB increase in the radar receiver noise power.
 Further studies or compatibility measurements may be necessary to assess the interference in terms of the operational impact on the radar’s performance.
 It should be noted that studies are being developed on the feasibility of the use of statistical and operational aspects on the protection criteria for radiodetermination radar systems.
 This statistical approach may be particularly relevant in the case of non-continuous signals.
 In the case of radar systems operating in the band for which an ITU-R Recommendation on radar characteristics and protection criteria exist, then the relevant Recommendation should be consulted for specific guidance regarding the protection criteria.

 The effect of pulsed interference is more difficult to quantify and is strongly dependent on receivers/processor design and mode of operation.
 In particular, the differential processing gains for valid-target return, which is synchronously pulsed and interference pulses, which are usually asynchronous, often have important effects on the impact of given levels of pulsed interference.
 Several different forms of performance degradation can be inflicted by such desensitization.
 Assessing it will be an objective for analysis of interactions between specific radar types.